SaleCar/Vue3-QuickStart/README.md

 Simple SPA-like Vue 3.0 template for quick start.
 No CLI/Webpack/Node required.

-Contains 3 sample pages, and 3 components.
+Contains 4 sample pages, and 4 components.
 Following that pattern, you can add as many as you want.
 Every page or component is in separate file.
-Also, template contains simple routing and simple store.
+Also, this starter template contains simple routing and simple store.

 Online demo: http://vue3quickstart.rf.gd/